tihynihy/weather-api/README.md

 ## Testing the Code

-To test the Weather Information Retrieval code, follow these steps:
+To test the Weather API code, follow these steps:

 1. **Run the code**: